 We've long believed that consumers have a right to know what's in your food.
 We strongly support mandatory labeling of GMO-derived food.
 We believe that government-mandated labeling of GMO ingredients would enable shoppers, retailers and manufacturers to make purchasing decisions that reflect their beliefs.

-In March of 2013, we announced we would label all products in our US and Canadian stores to indicate whether they contain Genetically Modified Organisms (GMOs).
+By 2018, all food products in our U.S. and Canadian stores must be labeled to indicate whether they contain genetically modified organisms (GMOs).

 - What are some ways to avoid products with GMOs?

 The USDA National Organic Standards prohibit the use of GMOs.